GoogleChrome/web.dev/src/site/content/en/blog/notification-triggers/index.md

 Did you find a bug with Chrome's implementation?
 Or is the implementation different from the spec?
 File a bug at [new.crbug.com](https://new.crbug.com/).
 Be sure to include as much detail as you can, simple instructions for reproducing, and set Components to `UI>Notifications`.
-Glitch works great for sharing quick and easy repros.
+Glitch works great for sharing quick and easy bug reproductions.

 ### Planning to use the API?

 Planning to use Notification Triggers on your site?
-Your public support helps us to prioritize features, and shows other browser vendors how critical it is to support them.
+Your public support helps us to prioritize features and shows other browser vendors how critical it is to support them.
 Send a Tweet to [@ChromiumDev](https://twitter.com/chromiumdev) with `#notificationtriggers` and let us know where and how you're using it.